OpenCyphal/pycyphal/docs/pages/architecture.rst

 derived concrete implementations should be suffixed with ``*Media``, e.g., ``SocketCANMedia``.
 Users may implement their custom media drivers for use with the transport by subclassing ``Media`` as well.

-Take the CAN media sub-layer for example; it contains the following classes (the list may not be exhaustive, this is just an example):
+Take the CAN media sub-layer for example; it contains the following classes (among others):

 - :class:`pyuavcan.transport.can.media.socketcan.SocketCANMedia`
 - :class:`pyuavcan.transport.can.media.pythoncan.PythonCANMedia`